-Our editors independently selected these items because we think you will enjoy them and might like them at these prices.
+Shop TODAY is editorially independent.
+Our editors selected these deals and items because we think you will enjoy them at these prices.
 If you purchase something through our links, we may earn a commission.
+Items are sold by retailer, not TODAY.
 Pricing and availability are accurate as of publish time.
 Learn more about Shop TODAY.

 What’s the difference between sunscreens and body lotions with SPF?

 A body lotion with SPF is not the same as a bottle of sunscreen you’d normally apply before stepping outside.
-“The main difference between a body sunscreen and a body lotion with SPF is the concentration of active sunscreen ingredients and the level of sun protection contained therein,” explains Dr. Corey L. Hartman, a board-certified dermatologist and founder of Skin Wellness Dermatology in Birmingham, AL. “A body lotion is expected to have a consistency that spreads easily and feels good on the skin with minimal work to rub it into the skin.
+“The main difference between a body sunscreen and a body lotion with SPF is the concentration of active sunscreen ingredients and the level of sun protection contained therein,” explained Dr. Corey L. Hartman, a board-certified dermatologist and founder of Skin Wellness Dermatology in Birmingham, Alabama.
+“A body lotion is expected to have a consistency that spreads easily and feels good on the skin with minimal work to rub it into the skin.
 The more mineral and chemical sunscreen ingredients that are included in the product, the less elegant the product becomes.”

-According to Dr. Hartman, body sunscreen needs to be water- and sweat-resistant, form a protective film on the skin and meet strict criteria for broad-spectrum protection from ultraviolet and visible light.
+According to Hartman, body sunscreen needs to be water- and sweat-resistant, form a protective film on the skin and meet strict criteria for broad-spectrum protection from ultraviolet and visible light.
 “The more checkboxes that a product crosses off for being a good sunscreen, the less enjoyable it is to apply [compared to] a body lotion.”

 Is one type more effective than the other at preventing sunburn and skin cancer?

-However, according to Dr. Frank, body lotions with SPF are useful if layering with a body sunscreen to create a better consistency on the skin.
+However, according to Frank, body lotions with SPF are useful if layering with a body sunscreen to create a better consistency on the skin.
 “Just remember to apply the sunscreen last,” he says. “[Body lotions with SPF] are okay for short sun exposure times (10 to 15 minutes max).”

 The best body lotions with SPF, according to dermatologists

 This pick from Glytone contains glycolic acid to help exfoliate the skin while providing moisture.
-“For those prone to body acne, this is a great product to consider,” explains Dr. Frank.
+“For those prone to body acne, this is a great product to consider,” explained Frank.
 “However, whenever using acids, it’s important to use an SPF of at least 30, so this product definitely needs to be layered with a body sunscreen on top.”